intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer/maintainer-drm-xe.rst

 drm-xe Maintainer Guidelines
 ============================

-The drm-xe maintainer tasks are initially intended to closely follow the :ref:`drm-intel Maintaine Guidelines <maintainer-drm-intel>`.
+The :ref:`drm-xe` maintainer tasks are initially intended to closely follow the :ref:`maintainer-drm-intel`.
 The tasks are identical except from operating on the drm-xe repository and the drm-xe branches.